mstump/verilog-vga-controller/README.md

 verilog-vga-controller
 ======================

-I very simple VGA controller written in verilog
+A very simple VGA controller written in verilog